Evens-Mulaudzi/way2automation-ProtractorPractice-Website/README.md

 # way2automation-ProtractorPractice-Website

-This document outlines the steps for adding users on the User List Table on the http://www.way2automation.com/angularjs-protractor/webtables/ website.
+This document outlines the steps for adding two users on the User List Table on the http://www.way2automation.com/angularjs-protractor/webtables/ website.

 # Steps
 # 1. Navigate to http://www.way2automation.com/angularjs-protractor/webtables/